'B' (ii) was the Japanese seizure of the island of Borneo in the British and Dutch East Indies (16 December 1941/1 April 1942).

 The oil fields and military facilities of Borneo were therefore important objectives for the Japanese in 1941, and the island was also in itself a significant stepping stone in the planned route to Java.
 The Japanese strategy was to leapfrog down the coast, capturing airfields and ports from which they could cover the next stage of their advance.

-Another element rated very highly in the Japanese plans was complete air superiority over the land battlefield, largely through the range capabilities of their two most important naval aircraft types, the supremely agile and well-armed Mitsubishi A6M Reisen 'Zero' fighter and the high-performance Mitsubishi G4M 'Betty' bomber.
+Another element rated very highly in the Japanese plans was complete air superiority over the land battlefield, largely through the range capabilities of their two most important naval aircraft types, the supremely agile and well-armed Mitsubishi A6M Reisen 'Zero' single-engined fighter and the high-performance Mitsubishi G4M 'Betty' twin-engined medium bomber.

 The Japanese tactics in this important campaign were at the same time aggressive and cautious.
 Once an objective (usually a port with an airfield in its vicinity) had been selected, the Japanese concentrated their land-based air power on attacking and destroying any Allied air units based on the airfield.
 With that preliminary task accomplished, a naval task force including at least one aircraft carrier, but almost always operating under the cover of land-based aircraft, landed sufficient army or navy troops to overwhelm the local Allied garrison and seize the airfield.
 Once this latter had been returned to operability, land-based aircraft were moved forward to this new base, and the whole process could then be repeated.